StackVista/stackstate-docs/use/perspectives/filters.md

 # Filtering

-The View Filters panel on the left side of the StackState UI allows you to filter the components and other information displayed in each perspective.
+The View Filters pane on the left side of the StackState UI allows you to filter the components and other information displayed in each perspective.

 ##Topology Filters